Banner_Vanilla_Bean.webp

 Vanilla Bean-Related Crimes On The Rise

-Vanilla orchids only bloom and fruit annually, so farmers invest all their effort into just one crop and one payoff each year—in some cases, young children will have to miss out on school to help with the demanding work of hand-pollinating and harvesting.
+Vanilla orchids only bloom once a year for a matter of hours, so farmers invest all their effort into just one crop and one payoff each year.
+In some cases, young children will have to miss out on school to help with the demanding work of hand-pollinating and harvesting.
 Unfortunately, as vanilla has become more lucrative, it has led to a rise in vanilla-related theft and crime.

-Farmers have reportedly been killed or attacked for their coveted beans, and some choose to pick their vanilla beans prematurely rather than lose them to thievery, although this results in inferior beans with poor flavour.5 Because the local community in Madagascar has little faith in what they see as a corrupt police force and justice system, they prefer instead to take matters into their own hands.6
+Farmers have reportedly been killed or attacked for their coveted beans, and some choose to pick their vanilla beans prematurely rather than lose them to thievery, although this results in inferior beans with poor flavour.5 Because the local community in Madagascar has little faith in what they see as a corrupt police force and justice system, some people prefer to take matters into their own hands.6

-They organise armed militia to patrol the vicinity of villages and apprehend would-be thieves.
+Some communities organise armed militia to patrol the vicinity of villages and apprehend would-be thieves.
 Anyone suspected of stealing vanilla is treated harshly, and instances of mob justice are becoming more frequent in these vanilla-growing communities.
-Locals speak of “vanilla murders” where thieves and gang members are rounded up and beaten or killed by machete-wielding groups—all in the name of protecting the community’s livelihood.7
+Locals speak of “vanilla murders”, where thieves and gang members are rounded up and beaten or killed by machete-wielding groups - all in the name of protecting the community’s livelihood.7

 Keeping The Vanilla Bean Industry Alive

 Madagascar is hardly the only place where vanilla is grown, but the beans from this region bear a signature flavour that makes this so-called “Bourbon vanilla” the most desirable of its kind.
-At present, the island state is facing crises on multiple fronts: rising violent crimes, forest destruction, money laundering—all have direct impacts on the supply of vanilla now and in future.8
+At present, the island state is facing crises on multiple fronts: rising violent crimes, forest destruction, and money laundering - all directly impact the supply of vanilla now and in the future.8

 On the other hand, vanilla farmers in Madagascar are among the most vulnerable to increasingly frequent extreme weather events under a changing climate.
-While tropical cyclones are currently seasonal from November to May, climate models predict that these cyclones will likely become stronger and more intense in future, which will be devastating to growers in the region.15 Previous weather events like Cyclone Enawo in 2017 caused damage to 90% of the crops in the main vanilla growing regions of Antalaha and Sambava—that year, most farmers lost out on their main income, and the global price of vanilla pods hit record highs due to the shortage.9
+While tropical cyclones are currently seasonal from November to May, climate models predict that these cyclones will likely become stronger and more intense in future, which will be devastating to growers in the region.15 Previous weather events like Cyclone Enawo in 2017 caused damage to 90% of the crops in the prominent vanilla growing regions of Antalaha and Sambava.
+That year, most farmers lost their main income, and the global price of vanilla pods hit record highs due to the shortage.9

-Through such programmes, farmers receive training in sustainable farming techniques like crop rotation, and in exchange, are promised fairer wages if they commit to selling directly to the spice producer instead of middlemen who take a cut of the price.10 Having formal contracts like these between vanilla buyers and farmers is important because it builds trust and gives growers a sense of security, so that they don’t end up picking their vanilla beans too early just to make a sale during a lean season.16
+Through such programmes, farmers receive training in sustainable farming techniques like crop rotation and, in exchange, are promised fairer wages if they commit to selling directly to the spice producer instead of middlemen who take a price cut.10 Having formal contracts like these between vanilla buyers and farmers is important because it builds trust and gives growers a sense of security so that they don’t end up picking their vanilla beans too early just to make a sale during a lean season.16

 Our Responsibility As Consumers

-As consumers, there isn’t much that we can do on a personal level to improve the lives of the vanilla bean farmers in Madagascar, aside from supporting fair-trade spice producers.
-While the jump in global demand for natural vanilla has meant that vanilla farmers are sometimes earning larger incomes, it has also come at the cost of personal and financial safety for many of them.
-Their reliance on this one lucrative crop is under threat because like other under-served communities around the world, farmers in Madagascar are disproportionately affected by human-driven climate change.
+As consumers, there isn’t much we can do on a personal level to improve the lives of the vanilla bean farmers in Madagascar, aside from supporting fair-trade spice producers.
+While the jump in global demand for natural vanilla has meant that vanilla farmers sometimes earn larger incomes, it has also come at the cost of personal and financial safety for many of them.
+Their reliance on this one lucrative crop is under threat because, like other under-served communities around the world, farmers in Madagascar are disproportionately affected by human-driven climate change.

-There will always be a market for natural vanilla, but because this supply is likely to be limited by geography, climate, and finicky plants—the average consumer can also look to other synthetically-produced vanilla alternatives for their cooking needs.
-In the majority of cases, only true connoisseurs can taste the full complexity of natural vanilla, and the flavour compounds from the bean are cooked out of foods anyway.11
+There will always be a market for natural vanilla.
+Still, because this supply is likely to be limited by geography, climate, and finicky plants - the average consumer can also look to other synthetically-produced vanilla alternatives for their cooking needs.
+In the majority of cases, only true connoisseurs can taste the full complexity of natural vanilla, and the flavour compounds from the bean are cooked out of food anyway.11

 So if you’re just baking a batch of cookies, maybe save your vanilla beans and use some synthetic vanilla extract instead—odds are, you won’t even taste a difference.